 Can you believe how time flies?
 I remember when I was a kid, I thought we would be living like the Jetsons in 2020!
 Well anyway, I hope this year brings you health, happiness, and new fulfilling reads!
-Speaking of good reads, James Patterson’s new releases for 2020 are going to blow your mind!
+Speaking of good reads, James Patterson’s new releases 2020 are going to blow your mind!

 I can’t wait to get my hands on these books and I’m about to make it really easy for you to get your hands on them as well.
 So let’s get right to it.

 As an Amazon Associate, I earn from qualifying purchases.
 This Post Contains Affiliate Links.
 If You Click Through And Make A Purchase through CrateJoy or any other affiliates, I will generate income at No Cost To You.

 •CLICK ON THE BOOKS TO PURCHASE THROUGH AMAZON•

 The River Murders (Jan.
 7)